 Phase 1 proposes the construction of one (1) new 80 ft. monopole tower, which had been previously authorized as a 120 ft. tower by the Coastal Commission but never constructed.
 The California Coastal Commission, in their letter dated July 10, 2024, determined that CDP No. 4-97-074 and 4-98-219 were both vested despite the 120 ft. tower having not been constructed.
 The Phase 1 area is enclosed by an existing chain link perimeter fence.

 - 10. COMMUNITY OUTREACH.
 Public outreach was not conducted prior to hearing. - 11.
 PUBLIC COMMENTS.
-Reserved.
+No public comments were received.

 12. AGENCY RECOMMENDATIONS.